kp14/prunito/docs/source/installation.rst

 ==================

 Prunito is packaged as a wheel and can be installed using `pip <https://pip.pypa.io/en/stable/>`_.
-This will also install all the dependencies.
+This will also install all the (mandatory) dependencies.
 Python >=3.6 is required.
 As usual, it probably best to install prunito and its dependencies into a dedicated virtual environment.